pmservice/style-transfer/README.md

 - pip
 - Cloud Foundry Command Line Interface (cf CLI)

-User also should have account on Bluemix with active us-south region.
+User also should have account on IBM Cloud with active us-south region.
 In us-south region the following services should be prepared:
-- IBM Watson Machine Learning (wml).
+- IBM Watson Machine Learning (WML).
 Please note that `Lite` (free) plan is offered.
-- IBM Cloud Object Storage (cos). `Lite` plan is offered.
+- IBM Cloud Object Storage (COS). `Lite` plan is offered.
 After you create COS instance:
-   - go to your COS dashboard,
+   - go to your COS instance in [IBM Cloud Dashboard](https://console.bluemix.net/dashboard),
    - in `Service credentials` tab, click on `New Credential` and add inline configuration parameter: `{"HMAC":true}`,
    - and click `Add`.